-The white grape comes from France, Synonyms include Aigre Blanc, Blanc Aigre, Blanchette, Couilleri, Dongine, Jongin, Jonvin, Molette and Savouette.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Molette (Mondeuse Blanche), Roussette d'Ayze or Verdesse (Dongine) be confused.
-According to 2000 done DNA analysis is from a presumably natural crossing Mondeuse Blanche x dureza the variety Syrah emerged.
-In addition, exist Parent-offspring relationships between Mondeuse Blanche and the varieties Mondeuse Noire.
-Robin Noir and Viognier (the already long-standing assumption that Mondeuse Blanche is one mutation was disproved by Mondeuse Noire).
-The late-ripening, low-yielding vine is somewhat prone to Botrytis, It spends acid-stressed, alcohol-rich white wines with storage potential.
+The white grape variety comes from France, Synonyms are Aigre Blanc, Blanc Aigre, Blanchette, Couilleri, Dongine, Jongin, Jonvin, Molette and Savouette.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Molette (Mondeuse Blanche), Roussette d'Ayze or Verdesse (Dongine) to be confused.
+According to 2000 DNA analysis is from a presumably natural crossing Mondeuse Blanche x dureza the variety Syrah emerged.
+Also exist Parent-offspring relationships between Mondeuse Blanche and the varieties Mondeuse Noire.
+Robin Noir and Viognier (the long-held assumption that Mondeuse Blanche is a mutation about Mondeuse Noire was refuted).
+The late-ripening, low-yielding vine is somewhat susceptible to Botrytis, She spends acidic, alcohol-rich white wines with storage potential.
 The variety is the areas Bugey and Vin de Savoie authorized.
 In 2010, six hectares of vineyards were recorded (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012